lesliedahlberg/COM-LAB-2/README.md

 # Unix-Sockets-Shell-Chat
-Simple test of Unix Sockets
+Chat server and client written with Unix sockets.

 ## Usage
 To compile the application run “make” in the application directory.
 This results in two files: client and server.